j4kb4dw0lf/cot-crypto-test/README.md

 USAGE:

-first copy the BD from the other tool in the DB folder
+first copy the database generated using the other tool in the DB folder

 then, simply launch using: